 Keep aware of the health recommendations: Wash your hands.
 Stay home.
+Wear a mask.
 Keep a 6 foot distance between you and others.
 Use extra precautions if you are in a vulnerable group, including older people and those with pre-existing medical conditions such as asthma, diabetes and heart disease.
 If you are sick, even a cold, diarrhea, and fatigue, please stay home and call your doctor.

 90th Anniversary Celebration

 On September 8, 2019, Crown Heights UMC celebrated 90 years of ministry.
 In worship we lit candles for members who laid the foundation of faith on which we now stand.
 We learned more about our history, especially what the Methodist Episcopal Church looked like back in 1929 in Oklahoma.
 Rev. Trina Bose North preached on God’s presence finding us and freeing us to live fully.
 In between services, the church gathered for a fun time to fellowship.
 We enjoyed delicious crepes from Crepe Brewers food truck.
 Musician Steven Stark entertained us on the back patio.
 And we displayed pictures of the past 90 years.
 We give thanks for the ministries of this church for the last 90 years, and pray God’s blessings on our future together.
 May Crown Heights United Methodist Church continue to worship and serve this community in the years to come.

 Vacation Bible School was June 17-20, 2019.
 Our theme was Jerusalem Marketplace, and the decorations set the scene of being in a bizarre in Old Jerusalem.
 We had 45 children attend and 12 youth participate as helpers.
 The kids were fed dinner and told a Bible story at the start of each evening.
 Then they rotated through crafts, cooking, and games.